Supporting the work of the UN Committee against Torture Since 2004

 KSSATs develop key professional skills and knowledge, participate in a Committee session simulation, and join an incredible Project alumni network (view 2017 Survey Highlights).
 Students conduct intensive research and briefings on torture and human rights in pertinent countries, work in teams, and produce extensive papers identifying compliance issues with the Convention.
 Key professional skills are honed within and outside the classroom, in an environment where students take responsibility from day one for the countries on which they will become experts.

-Takinging classes with current & former UN Committee against Torture Chairpersons
+Taking classes with current & former UN Committee against Torture Chairpersons & Members

 The Project’s specialized practicum engages KSSATs through advocates’ eyes and legal education, while developing the skills essential to effective lawyering in international settings.
-The practicum is taught by Professor/former UN Convention against Torture Chairperson Claudio Grossman and the Project’s Associate Director Jennifer de Laurentiis, and includes instruction by the current Chairperson of the UN Committee against Torture.
+The practicum is taught by Professor/former UN CAT Chairperson Claudio Grossman and the Project’s Associate Director Jennifer de Laurentiis, and includes instruction by the current UN CAT Chairperson as well as UN CAT Member Diego Rodriguez-Pinzon who coodirects AUWCL’s Academy on Human Rights & Humanitarian Law.

 Gaining valuable access and international contacts